What is an Animal Shelter?

 It is also known as animal care and control and was once known as rabies control and dog catcher.

-After a period of time, if its owner does not claim the animal, the animal will be put up for adoption.
+After some time, if its owner does not claim the animal, the animal will be put up for adoption.

-Animals involved in bites or attacks are placed in isolation/quarantine and are not available for adoption until legal cases or investigations are resolved.
+Animals involved in bites or attacks are placed in isolation/quarantine and unavailable for adoption until legal cases or investigations are resolved.
 Animal control’s main interest is rabies control and public safety.

-A policy that allows individuals to bring animals to the shelter is called owner surrender.
+Owner surrender is A policy allowing individuals to bring animals to the shelter.
 It is also called relinquishing an animal.

-A shelter that would accept any animal regardless of the reason is called an open admission shelter.
+An open-admission shelter is a shelter that would accept any animal regardless of the reason.
 It is usually a private shelter (with a contract to operate for a municipality) or a municipal-run shelter.

-These shelters may fix appointments and also restrict the number of animals taken-in due to their limited available resources.
+These shelters may fix appointments and restrict the number of animals taken in due to their limited available resources.

 Euthanasia

-In contrast, a high-kill shelter euthanises many of its impounded animals.
-A shelter’s live rate is determined by comparing the number of animals that leave the shelter alive against the number of animals that have been taken in.
+In contrast, a high-kill shelter euthanizes many of its impounded animals.
+A shelter’s living rate is determined by comparing the number of animals that leave the shelter alive against the number of animals that have been taken.

-A no-kill shelter maintains a very high release rate, such as 90%, 95%, or sometimes 100%, and this due to its strict policy.
+Due to its strict policy, a no-kill shelter maintains a very high release rate, such as 90%, 95%, or sometimes 100%.

-Since there is no exact standard of measurement, some shelters usually compare the live releases to the number of healthy animals available for adoption.
+Since there is no exact measurement standard, some shelters usually compare the live releases to the number of healthy animals available for adoption.

 In contrast, other shelters compare live releases to the number of animals taken in.
-With all things said, terms like low kill, high kill, and no-kill are therefore subjective.
+With all things said, terms like low, high, and no-kill are subjective.

 Shelter partners include fosters, rescue groups, and sanctuaries.
-Rescue groups help to reduce the number of animals at a shelter by occasionally adopting dogs from the shelter.
+Rescue groups help reduce the number of animals at a shelter by occasionally adopting dogs.

-However, rescue groups may pull hard to adopt animals such as those with behavioural or health issues or may be interested in a specific dog breed.
+However, rescue groups may pull hard to adopt animals with behavioral or health issues or be interested in a specific dog breed.

 Many rescue groups do not have B&M (brick and mortar) locations but operate with foster partners or out of a home.